hcsn-theory/hcsn-sim/README.md

 ## License & Contact ⚖️

-This project is active research and published under (please add your preferred license e.g., MIT, BSD).
+This project is active research and published under Apache 2.0 licence.
 For collaboration or questions, open an issue or contact the maintainers via GitHub: [hcsn-theory](https://github.com/hcsn-theory).

 ---